Accelerated Resolution Therapy

 ART can be used to treat common problems including:

-- Abuse including sexual abuse
+- All forms of abuse including physical, emotional and sexual abuse

-- Addictions
+- Addictions and substance abuse

-- Anxiety, Panic attacks, and Phobias
+- Anxiety, panic attacks, and stress

 - Depression